Supporting your child

-In some communities, there are additional tailored transition programs working to enhance the educational outcomes for Aboriginal students.
+In some communities, there are tailored transition programs working to enhance the educational outcomes for Aboriginal students.
 Aboriginal and Torres Strait Islander parents and carers are encouraged to participate in the development of their child’s personalised learning pathway (PLP).
 For more information about tailored transition programs and PLPs, contact your school.

 Public schools provide a range of other staff who contribute to personalised learning and support for students where needed.